Skip to main content

 Pre-1965 Silver Half Dollars

-Silver half dollars are larger denomination junk silver coins.
+Silver half dollars are a larger denomination of 90% silver coins.
 Some buyers prefer them for easier handling and storage.
-Pre-1965 halves are generally recognized as junk silver by most dealers.
+Pre-1965 halves are generally recognized as 90% silver by most dealers.

 Note: